developeremaz/Deeplife-Zend/README.md

     mysql -u dbuser --password=123 skeleton < data/db/start.sql

+Don't forget to add the specified dns record to your host file to be able to access the web page:

+    127.0.0.1   skeleton.dev

 That should do the trick to get up and running.
-You should now be able to login with the user *admin@osedea.com* using password *q1w2e3r4*.
+You should now be able to access http://skeleton.dev:8080 and login with the user *admin@osedea.com* using password *q1w2e3r4*.